Shasthojoy/howi/README.md

 by Marko Kungla since 2005.
 It has modular `addon/plugin/lib` design style
 which as collection enables rapid development very wide range of software with
 clean and stable [API's][api-link].
 Majority of HOWI was written in `C` while independent
-Addons, plugins and libraries cover [150+][lang-stats-link] programming languages which could be
+Addons, plugins and libraries cover [150+ programming languages][lang-stats-link] which could be
 used for very specific use cases within developed software as source or shared library.

 ## Goals of 5th series of